We have many regular tutors and several visiting tutors for special classes. Below are just a few of our regulars:

 Now teaching at Harts Barn Cookery School, I believe that good baking and cooking comes from knowing your ingredients and how they work.
 Recipes are guides and should be used in conjunction with your knowledge of how ingredients vary from season to season.

-I have three young children: 9-year-old twins and a 6 year old and all have a love of cooking and baking.
+I have three children and all have a love of cooking and baking.

 Phailin Ashford